sprtd/real-estate-marketplace/README.md

 ## ABI

-Contract artifacts including ABI can be found in `/build/contracts`
+Contract ABI can be found in `/build/contracts`

 ## Environment